by Andrea M. Darcy

 This habit of deflecting any focus away from yourself might see you come across as a ‘real friend‘.

 But deep down, you are left feeling terribly lonely.Your constant focus on other people’s problems is being used as a shield for you to hide behind.

 Do you always seem perfect and flawless?

 The more perfect you appear externally, the less others can see that you are human and weak just like they are, and the less they will dare get close.

 Your perfectionism acts as a way to intimidate others.

 5. You are sure you know exactly what you want in a partner, you just haven’t found him/her yet.

-Another form of perfection, the ‘ideal mate list’ is usually something that nobody can live up to, and is a convenient way to brush off connecting with others by claiming ‘I am sure of what I want and you just aren’t it.’
+Another form of perfection, the ‘ideal mate list’ is usually something that nobody can live up to.
+It is a convenient way to brush off connecting with others by claiming, “I am sure of what I want and you just aren’t it.”